-I research and teach about migration and politics, particularly interactions between state and regional migration policies and changes in irregular migration systems; global governance; and refugee integration.
+I also teach about migration and politics, particularly interactions between state and regional migration policies and changes in irregular migration systems; global governance; and refugee integration.

 I believe it's important to contribute to public debate.
 I provide commentary for television, radio, and print journalism., write op-eds, and argue on Twitter.
 I have appeared several times before the Canadian House of Commons Standing Committee on Citizenship and Immigration, and regularly speak with policymakers.